 The e-krona pilot – test of technical solution for the e-krona

-The Riksbank has initiated a pilot project to develop a proposal for a technical solution for a central bank digital currency, an e-krona, that can work as a complement to cash.
-The aim of the pilot project is to show, in a text environment, how an e-krona could look, work and be used by the general public.
+The Riksbank initiated a pilot project 2019 to develop a proposal for a technical solution for a central bank digital currency, an e-krona, that can work as a complement to cash.
+The aim of the pilot project is to show in a test environment how an e-krona could look, work and be used by the general public.

-The main aim of the pilot project is for the Riksbank to increase its knowledge of a central bank-issued digital krona.
+The main aim of the pilot project and the technical solution is to increase the Riksbank’s knowledge about a central bank-issued digital krona.
 There is currently no decision on issuing an e-krona, how an e-krona might be designed or what technology might be used.

 The e-krona pilot’s technical solution

-The technical solution is based on Distributed Ledger Technology (DLT), a form of blockchain technology.
-The e-kronas in the tested solution are represented by digital units of value, known as tokens, in a distributed network based on a type of blockchain technology on the company R3’s Corda platform.
-The solution is based on it only being possible for e-kronas to be created and destroyed by the Riksbank - like physical cash.
-The e-kronas are distributed to Riksbank-approved participants in the e-krona network, such as banks, that run their own nodes with the possibility of ordering and distributing e-kronas to the general public.
+The technical solution is based on Distribute Ledger Technology (DLT), a form of blockchain technology.
+The e-kronor in the tested solution are represented by digital units of value, known as tokens, in a distributed network based on a type of blockchain technology on the company R3’s Corda platform.
+The solution is based on it only being possible for e-kronor to be created and destroyed by the Riksbank - like physical cash.
+The e-kronor are distributed to Riksbank-approved participants in the e-krona network, such as banks, that run their own nodes with the possibility of ordering and distributing e-kronor to the public.

-End users are able to obtain e-kronas by opening digital wallets with their participants, such as banks.
-The digital wallet is linked to a payment instrument, such as a mobile application, that the end user can use to exchange bank money in an account with the participant in the network into e-kronas, as well as to execute and accept transactions.
-The user shall also be able to make payments via wearables such as smart watches and cards.
+End users are able to obtain e-kronor by opening digital wallets with their participants, such as banks.
+The digital wallet is linked to a payment instrument, such as a mobile application, that the end user can use to exchange bank money in an account with the participant in the network into e-kronor, as well as to execute and accept transactions.
+The user shall also be able to make payments via so-called “wearables”, such as smart watches and cards.

 Conceptual illustration of the architecture of the e-krona network